3BioCompBio/AbAgym/README.md

 ## 📦 Contents of the Repository

 The table below describes the data and files contained in this repository.
-Additionaly, FoldX structures generated to perform the benchmark presented in the publication can be at https://zenodo.org/records/17328791 (FoldX licensing terms apply).
+Additionaly, FoldX structures generated to perform the benchmark presented in the publication can be downloaded at https://zenodo.org/records/17328791 (FoldX licensing terms apply).

 | File | Description |
 |------|-------------|